guptapratykshh/Automation/README.md

-# IntelliFinance
+# FinGuard

-IntelliFinance is a personal finance tracker built with Django.
+FinGuard is a personal finance tracker built with Django.
 It helps you manage your expenses, set savings goals, and visualize your financial habits with easy-to-read charts and reports.

 ## Features
 - Add and categorize income and expenses